 We are not accepting additional bed and breakfast reservations at this time.
 Only prearranged Victoria Gallery art workshops and lodging are available.

-Just two blocks from the Mississippi River in Fort Madison, Iowa, the Victoria B&B Inn and Studios will accommodate your lodging needs.
+Just two blocks from the Mississippi River in Fort Madison, Iowa, The Victoria Gallery & Studios will accommodate your lodging needs.
 The rooms are filled with exquisite antiques, beautiful draperies, and period wall coverings.
 The Victoria is a combination of modern comforts and the warmth of a premier bed and breakfast inn.

 The Victoria was built circa 1850 by Dr. Edward Whinery, M.D. a noted physician and the first medical doctor at the Fort Madison Territorial Prison.
 Dr. Whinery was a noted researcher into the treatment of cholera, working in collaboration with a Dr. Townsend in the UK.
 The home has been restored by Dr. B. Marie Brady-Whitcanack, Ph.D. and her husband, Pharmacist, Lex Whitcanack.
 It reflects its original Georgian and Victorian architectural detail.
 The first hospital in Fort Madison is located near the Dr.'s home.
 This site is also said to have been included in the network of homes on the under-ground railroad of the Civil War.
 Seven Civil War Hospitals were located in the next town of Keokuk, Iowa.